|

 WBRU,

-Providence, RI is where both my wife and I started our radio careers.
+Providence, RI is where both my wife and I started in radio at our alma

 Brown University's 20kw FM is the oldest college station in the US in